rickkobayashiphd/Data_Science_Portfolio/README.md

 I am your hard-working PhD, curious problem solver, and aspiring Data Scientist.
 I seek to understand your needs in order to help you do good work.
-I serve with integrity, compassion, and with actionable data-driven guidance.
+I serve with integrity, compassion, and data-driven guidance.

 * 12 years experience in the hospitality and family restaurant business at Cafe 100: https://cafe100.com/